jim-steerforth/cli-linux/pages/02.connecting-to-your-cloud-server/07.ssh-keys/default.md

 ---

 <p>
     <b>ssh</b> is a quick way to log on and access the file system of your server.
-From the bash shell on <a href="https://redmouse.xyz/install-lamp-on-windows-10/">WSL</a>, I would use this command.</p>
+From the bash shell on <a href="https://vdsbasic.xyz/install-lamp-on-windows-10/">WSL</a>, I would use this command.</p>

 <p style="font-family:Courier; color:white; background-color:black;">

-$ ssh  jimmy@redmouse.xyz
+$ ssh  jimmy@vdsbasic.xyz

 </p>